zhiqing-xiao/sn/README.md

-The author has submitted the PDF to editors.
+The author noticed some typos in the submitted PDF.
+Please ask the author to provide the updated PDF.

-The author does not have further updates.